lqrz/discrete_optimisation/README.md

 # Dicrete optimisation

-This repository combines an overview of the **Discrete Optimization** course offered on Coursera (University of Melbourne) with working Python implementations of the course assignments.
+This repository combines an overview of the [**Discrete Optimization**](https://www.coursera.org/learn/discrete-optimization) course offered on Coursera by Georgia Institute of Technology.
 It serves both as a course reference and a practical toolkit.

 ---